BayLibre/Copilot/doc/source/getting-started.rst

 Connect to a UART
 -----------------

-UART can be connected to the Copilot on the left-most header at the bottom of the PCB.
+Connect to the Copilot UART using the left-most header at the bottom of the PCB (J4).
 The pins are documented on the bottom of the PCB.
 The voltage can be selected on the next header.

-To use the connected UART in Linux you can use your favorite terminal program with the device ``/dev/copilot/by-id/${ID_USB_SERIAL_SHORT}/tty``, in this example we are using tio:
+To use the connected UART in Linux you can use your favorite terminal program with the device ``/dev/copilot/by-id/${ID_USB_SERIAL_SHORT}/tty``, in this example we are using ``tio``:

 .. prompt:: bash